 Mercy Circle is in Chicago, Illinois, which features more than 25 nursing homes.
-With an overall score of A, we rated this facility to be one of the top ten nursing homes in the city.
+With an overall score of A, we rated this facility to be one of the top five nursing homes in the city.
 Overall grades in this range are a reliable indicator of an elite nursing home.
 At the end of the day, this facility looks like a great choice for most people.
-Headlining this nursing home's exemplary report card is its inspection reports, which you can find in the next paragraph.
+Headlining this nursing home's exemplary report card is its short-term care grade, which you can find in the next paragraph.

 - Nursing Home